 The total amount it will cost a student to go to school.
-This school uses the 2021-2022 annual budgets published by the California Student Aid Commission.
+This school uses the 2022-2023 annual budgets published by the California Student Aid Commission.
+The example of the figures below is based on the 1500 clock hour barber program.
+Figures are adjusted based on the length of the program.